 Sun’s out, fun’s out!
-Get wild and wet with water sports and activities all over the island.
+Get wild and wet with exciting water sports in Singapore.

 Best water sports in Singapore

 A combination of sailing and surfing, this water sport can be done at East Coast Park.
-Think of it as the laid-back brother of sailing – adrenaline junkies can freestyle by performing jumps, loops and spins.
-Get started with courses at Aloha Sea Sports Centre, or simply rent the gear and hit the water if you’re already a pro.
+Think of it as the laid-back brother of sailing.
+Adrenaline junkies can freestyle by performing jumps, loops and spins.
+Get started with courses at Aloha Sea Sports Centre, or rent the gear and hit the water if you’re already a pro.
 Constant Wind Sea Sports Centre also offers basic windsurfing courses and rental equipment for you to make a splash at Changi.

 Fancy a sail right in the heart of the city?
 All aboard the boats in Marina Bay, thanks to DBS’ Sailing At The Bay programme.
 Free and open to the public, these sailing activities are usually held over weekend afternoons and offer a fun time cruising around the bay with stunning views.